 Traffic management will be in place around the site for the duration of the project.
 Traffic Controllers will be on site to assist with traffic flow.

-For the duration of the project a full road closure will be in place preventing through traffic down Churchill Avenue.
-Local traffic to properties will be maintained via both Townshend Road and Axon Street.
+For the duration of the project a full road closure will be in place preventing through traffic down Churchill Ave.
+Local traffic to properties will be maintained via either Townshend Rd or Axon St.